saz/puppet-rsyslog/README.md

 Rulesets can also contain filtering logic for calling other rulesets, setting other variables, or even dropping logs based on specific values.
 Filtering logic is required to utilize `lookup_tables` and `lookup` calls.

+Rsyslog puppet supports two kinds of filters:

+* `expression_filter`
+* `property_filter`

+More information about Rsyslog Filters can be found at: http://www.rsyslog.com/doc/v8-stable/configuration/filters.html

+###### Expression Filter

+Expression filters use traditional `if/else` and `if/else if/else` logic to execute rules on specific return values. `lookup_tables` are compatible ONLY with `expression_filters`

 Example:
 ```yaml